timwedde/py_midicsv/README.md

 If you found this library, you probably already know why you need it.

-## Disclaimer

-This library is currently in Beta.
-This means that the interface might change and that the encoding scheme is not yet finalised.
-Expect slight inconsistencies.

 ## Installation

 `py_midicsv` can be installed via pip: